-Tall plants: Hollyhocks, delphiniums, lilac bushes, any kind of flowering tree like cherry, apple, plum, etc, some salvia varieties, fennel, willow (great for larvae)
+Tall plants: Hollyhocks, delphiniums, lilac bushes or any kind of flowering tree.
+Think cherry, apple, plum, etc, some salvia varieties, fennel, willow (great for larvae)

 Plants that typically grow 1-3 ft high: Coneflower (echinacea), yarrow, salivas, lavender, milkweed (can grow higher in certain climates), globe thistle, bee balm, borage, lantana

 Lower growing plants (under 1 ft or groundcovers): alyssum, nasturtiums, calendula, marigolds, zinnias, some verbena, oregano (warning!
 Oregano can become aggressive in many gardens), dianthus